by Bill Lederer on January 25, 2018

 We hear lots of fearful talk about insider threats.
 Ultimately, it is better to treat your insiders, your employees, as allies in the drive for security—think of them as your first level of detection and defense.

-Bill Lederer is chief security officer at kCura in 2015, leading a team dedicated to maintaining secure environments for customers and employees.
-Before bringing decades of security expertise to kCura, Bill worked at Matasano as a security consultant and ran his own independent consultancy.
+Bill Lederer was chief security officer at Relativity, leading a team dedicated to maintaining secure environments for customers and employees.
+Before bringing decades of security expertise to Relativity, Bill worked at Matasano as a security consultant and ran his own independent consultancy.
 In those roles, he worked with Fortune 500 companies and large organizations around the globe, solving complex security challenges.